 Introduction to ETL

 ETL stands for Extract, Transform, and Load.
 These three processes are required to move data from one data source, multiple data sources or different types of data from diverse sources into a unified location often a Data Warehouse.
-Doing this allows for easy analysis and integration of this data as it is properly formatted, structured, and updated thereby providing the user with useful business insights/information and also cater to effective planning as a result of deductions obtained from the data.

 Understanding the Need of an ETL Engineer in Data Engineering